All-optical quantum computing using cubic phase gates: Hybrid Decomposition Scheme for optical non-Gaussian Gates

 One advantage of focusing on the four polynomials, as introduced above, is the simplicity with which they allow us to check for the order of convergence of the approximations.
 As the Taylor expansions of sine and cosine are well known, a simple comparison of all terms of corresponding order is sufficient.
 Consequently, the order of convergence $n$ of a parameter set $\bm{\lambda}$ is coupled to a system of equations

-While the common Trotter-Suzuki decomposition relies exclusively on even orders, this allows us to also test {\it odd orders} of convergence.
-For example the third order, after choosing its one degree of freedom appropriately, has proven to be superior to comparable even orders in many of the applications.
-On the other hand, leaving the restrictions of Eq.~\eqref{conditionsOOC} behind and conducting a free parameter search has shown to significantly improve results further.
-Therefore, unless stated otherwise, all presented approximations are optimized using the Basin-hopping algorithm as implemented by Python with starting points fulfilling Eq.~\eqref{conditionsOOC}.
-The explicit sets of parameters $\bm{\lambda}$ can be found in App.~\ref{AppOPS}.
+where the left-hand side gives the two nonzero coefficients of $n$th order of the four polynomials and the right-hand side the corresponding coefficient of sine and cosine.
+While the common Trotter-Suzuki decomposition builds upon the symmetric operator $S_{\left(\frac{1}{2}, 1, \frac{1}{2},0\right)}$ resulting in only even orders of convergence, this allows us to also test {\it odd orders}.
+For example, the third order, after choosing its one degree of freedom appropriately, was found to be superior to comparable even orders in many of the applications tested in the scope of this paper.
+On the other hand, leaving the restrictions of Eq.~\eqref{conditionsOOC} behind and conducting a free parameter search significantly improved results further.
+Therefore, unless stated otherwise, all presented approximations are optimized using the Basin-hopping algorithm as implemented by SciPy with starting points fulfilling Eq.~\eqref{conditionsOOC}, maximizing the fidelity to the respective target state.
+The explicit sets of parameters $\bm{\lambda}$ can be found in Appendix~\ref{AppOPS}.

 The two separate steps of the hybrid decomposition scheme are illustrated in Fig.~\ref{Schema}, where three exactly decomposed cubic QND gates are concatenated with optimized gate strengths in order to approximate a GKP state.
-Such GKP state generations are one of the possible applications of our method which we shall treat in more detail next.
+Such GKP state generations are one of the possible applications of our method, which we shall treat in more detail next.